 Social Security Disability Benefits in Atlanta

-Social Security Disability Benefits is a prevalent term that we may hear about from time to time.
-However, there still remains many questions and concerns regarding these important benefits.
+Social Security Disability Insurance is a familiar benefit program that we may hear about from time to time.
+The program is there to support disabled individuals who can no longer work however, there are many specific guidelines regarding these important benefits.

-Fortunately, our attorneys can break down the nitty-gritty of Social Security Disability Benefits for a clearer picture.
+- Fortunately, our attorneys can break down the intricate details of Social Security Disability Benefits and provide a clearer understanding to clients.
 At Chermol & Fishman, LLC, we have years of experience and expertise in representing social security disability claimants.

-Nonetheless, it is important that you have at least a broad understanding of the Social Security system.
-In the United States of America, citizens are required to pay a mandatory tax towards Social Security out of every pay check.
+- Nonetheless, it is important that you have at least a broad understanding of the Social Security system.
+In the United States, citizens are required to pay a mandatory tax towards Social Security.
+This tax is automatically taken out of every paycheck.

 Who Can Apply For Social Security Disability Benefits in Atlanta?

-The Social Security Office has clearly laid out the list of requirements for applying for benefits.
-Because these benefits are government aid, they should only be given to people who are truly deserving.
+- The Social Security Office has clearly laid out the list of requirements for applying for benefits.
+Because these benefits are provided by the government, they should only be given to people who are truly deserving.

-Disability benefits may be available to any American who is:
+Disability benefits may be available to any citizen who is: